Vertical Cardboard Baler

 Cardboard is a rather voluminous and space-consuming waste stream, especially cardboard boxes.
 Non-compressed cardboard waste is also a relatively expensive type of recyclable material in terms of transport costs for waste collection companies.
 The reason is that there is a lot of ‘useless air’ in the waste material, which is inefficient and costly to transport.

 To reduce transportation costs, and thus waste expenses for your company, it is worthwhile to compress cardboard beforehand.
 Compact cardboard bales have a much smaller footprint, which requires less floor space in your company.
-Additionally, the compressed bales are much more efficient to transport for waste collection companies because they can collect more weight in a more compact form.
+Additionally, compressed bales are much more efficient to transport for waste collection companies because they can collect more weight in a more compact form.
 In summary, a cardboard baler is beneficial for the environment and for company finances.

 - Significantly reduce the volume of cardboard waste of an organization